mrocklin/thesis/pattern-logpy.md

 Interactions between mathematical, logical, and algorithmic pieces of our solution are limited to a few lines of code.
 Simultaneous expertise is only rarely necessary.

-Teaching LogPy to interact with SymPy is a simple exercise.
-The need for simultaneous expertise in both projects is brief.
+Teaching LogPy to interact with SymPy is a simple exercise; the need for simultaneous expertise in both projects is brief.
 Using LogPy to construct a term rewrite system is similarly brief, only a few lines in the function `rewrite_step`.
 By supporting interoperation with preexisting data structures we were able to leverage the preexisting mathematical logic system in SymPy without significant hassle.
 The implementation of the `rewrites` Relation determines matching performance.
 Algorithmic code is a separate concern and not visible to the mathematical users.

 include [Matrix Rewriting in SymPy](matrix-rewriting-sympy.md)